165135/captimer/README.md

 # chatwelcomer
 Written by Peace12345 (aka Brain_Juice)
-Keep track of cap timers of all players
+Keep track of cap timers of all players.

+Commands:
-How to download this (and other) CSMs:
+Enable the timers with "/displaytimer true".
+Disable the timers with "/displaytimer false" How to download this (and other) CSMs:
  1. From github, click on the green "<> Code⏷" Button.
 From there, click "Download ZIP".
  2. Go to your Downloads folder.
 Extract the .zip file.